 The Company is a party to certain lawsuit or claims arising from the ordinary course of business.
 The estimate of the probable costs of the resolution of possible claims has been developed in consultation with external legal counsel handling the Company's defense in these matters and is based upon an analysis of potential results.

-As at March 31, 2023 and 2022, the Company has an accrual for liquidated damages and tax assessment penalty amounting to P22.28 million (see Note 11).
+As at March 31, 2024 and 2023, the Company has an accrual for liquidated damages amounting to P22.28 million (see Note 11).

 5. Cash